Web 2.0 Logo

 THE RISE OF WEB SERVICES

 To make use of the above and other web services, so called mashups are created by embedding a piece of code from a web service provider into the page of the website accessing the service.
 Such code may be as simple as, say, a YouTube video embed link, through to a more complex piece of code written in the application programming interface (API) of the web service provider.
-A list of over 500 websites with publically available web service APIs can be found at programmableweb.com/apis.
-You can also look at my very simple mashup example page to get a better idea of what this is all about in practice.
-My own favorite is the online hamster.
-Ahh.
+More information on popular, publically available web service APIs can be found at programmableweb.com/apis.

 A business selling goods to a customer via the above online arrangement (which offers the customer a seamless service from three distinct companies inter-linked via web services) is often described as loosely coupled.
 This is because the specific services used within their overall business process could easily be removed and replaced with those offered by other providers.
 The company could, for example, relatively easily switch from one payment service provider or shipping company to another due the flexibility inherent in coupling computer systems and hence organizations together via Internet technology.